Retro-Devils/O.P.P/README.md

         - Added IMP "support".
 Now when launch a video it will press pause on IMP music.
 When video ends it will press Play on IMP music.

         - Released few tested misc problems fixed.
 Mainly typos.

+- 1.10 to 1.11

+        - Changed to all audio players "support" .

+        - Added a launch screen.
+Located at /home/pi/OPP/splash.mp4   replace if you want .